whipper-team/whipper/README.md

 ------------
 - no GUI yet
 - only AccurateRip V1 CRCs are computed and checked against the online database
-- `rip offset find` fails to delete the temporary .wav files it creates if error occurs while ripping (thomasvs/morituri#75)
+- `rip offset find` fails to delete the temporary .wav files it creates if an error occurs while ripping
 - morituri detects the pre-emphasis flag in the TOC but doesn't add it to the cue sheet
-  - To improve the accuracy of the detection the sub-channel data should be scanned too
+  - To improve the accuracy of the detection, the sub-channel data should be scanned too
-- CD-Text is not used when ripping CDs not available in MusicBrainz DB
+- cd-text isn't read from the CD (useful when the CD informations are not available in the MusicBrainz DB)

 GOALS
 -----